ansible/ansible/docs/docsite/rst/user_guide/vault.rst

     $ANSIBLE_VAULT;1.1;AES256

-The header contains the vault format id, the vault format version, and a cipher id, seperated by semi-colons ';'
+The header contains the vault format id, the vault format version, and a cipher id, separated by semi-colons ';'

 The first field ``$ANSIBLE_VAULT`` is the format id.
 Currently ``$ANSIBLE_VAULT`` is the only valid file format id.
 This is used to identify files that are vault encrypted (via vault.is_encrypted_file()).